Table of Contents

 And according to experts from the National Library of Medicine:

-“Food-borne infectious agents can affect the health of pets.
-Good quality pet foods have high nutritional value, including microbiological quality.”
+“Food-borne infectious agents can affect the health of pets.”

-That's why dog food recalls exist; generally, they are a good thing.
+That's why dog food recalls exist — they're actually a good thing.

-And as much as we want the best for our dogs, we can't help but worry and ask:
+And as much as you want the best for your dogs, you can't help but worry and ask:

-“What other biological hazards should I look out for in pet foods that I buy?”
+“What other stuff should I look out for in pet foods that I buy?”

 INFOGRAPHIC: 19 Controversies About the Pet Food Industry